zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Why does a bank charge prepayment penalties on mort gage loans?
 Well, because they make more money if you continue to pay  the interest on the loan every year.
 So, some banks have a prepayment penalt y, but not all of them.
 Rafael doesn’t understand these terms, the ones abo ut balloon payments and prepayment penalties.
 That’s why he responds to Kik o by saying, “You got me.”
 “You got me” in this context means “I don’t underst and either.”
 I don’t know the answer to that question either.

 Then Kiko asks, “And what’s included in the closing  costs?”
-The closing costs are the expenses, the money that you have to pay when t he loan is approved.
+The closing costs are the expenses, the money that you have to pay when the loan is approved.
 In order to get your money from the bank to buy the ho use, you have to make sure all of the fees and costs of the loan are taken care of, or paid for, and that’s what is referred to here as “closing costs.”
 Closing cos ts are separate from the actual price of the home.

 Once again, Rafael does not know the answer to this  question.
 He says, “I’m really out of my depth (depth) here.”
 If you are “o ut of your depth,” you don’t understand something.
-You are in a situation that i s too complicated for you.
+You are in a situation that is too complicated for you.
 You’re in a situation where you don’t know how to g et out of it.
 You don’t know what you are doing, basically.

 Kiko says, “Me, too.
 What should we do now?”
 Rafael  asks, “Continue to rent?”
 In other words, instead of buying a house, they’ll just continue renting because getting a mortgage loan is too complicated for them .